 In Nepal, UNDP conducted workshops at both the district and national level to establish lessons-learned for the Programme information products.
 Such exercises are too often limited to the national level and miss the learning that has taken place at the local level.

-In Nepal, UNDP financed the production of a television programme on lessons from the 2015 Gorkha Earthquake.
-This is a departure from the norm which see learning products produced or officials only with the media transmitting only the more sensational messages to the public.
+In Nepal, UNDP financed the production of a television programme on lessons from the 2015 Gorkha Earthquake response and aired through National Television.
+This is a departure from the norm which sees learning products produced or officials only with the media transmitting only the more sensational messages to the public.

 In Bangladesh, the training of urban volunteers, based in the community is a new initiative (other urban volunteers are based in the Fire Service and Civil Defence rather than in the community).
 Bangladesh has large number of rural disaster preparedness volunteers in area at risk of tropical cyclones and storm surges.

+In China, 4 pilot communities have been selected to the corresponding needs from Bangladesh and Nepal for different types of disasters.